pangpang20/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 - Your dbt Cloud administrator has [enabled the appropriate account setting](#enable-access-to-model-notifications) for you.
 - Your environment(s) must be on a [release track](/docs/dbt-versions/cloud-release-tracks) instead of a legacy dbt Core version.

 ## Configure groups

-Define your groups in any .yml file in your [models directory](/reference/project-configs/model-paths).
-For example:
+Define your groups in any `.yml` file in your [models directory](/reference/project-configs/model-paths).
+Each group must have a single email address specified &mdash; multiple email fields or lists aren't supported.

+The following example shows how to define groups in a `groups.yml` file.

 <File name='models/groups.yml'>